Prosaposin: Structure

 Every saposin contains about 80 amino acid residues and has six equally placed cysteines, two prolines, and a glycosylation site (two in saposin A, one each in saposins B, C, and D).
 Since saposins characteristics of extreme heat-stability, abundance of disulfide linkages, and resistance to most proteases, they are assumed to be extremely compact and rigidly disulfide-linked molecules.
 Each saposin has an α-helical structure that is seen as being important for stimulation because this structure is maximal at a pH of 4.5; which is optimal for many lysosomal hydrolases.
 This helical structure is seen in all (especially with the first region), but saposin has been predicted to have β-sheet configuration due to it first 24 amino acids of the N-end.

 Function

 They probably act by isolating the lipid substrate from the membrane surroundings, thus making it more accessible to the soluble degradative enzymes. which contains four Saposin-B domains, yielding the active saposins after proteolytic cleavage, and two Saposin-A domains that are removed in the activation reaction.
 The Saposin-B domains also occur in other proteins, many of them active in the lysis of membranes.

 Clinical significance

-Mutations in this gene have been associated with Gaucher disease, Tay–Sachs disease, and metachromatic leukodystrophy.
+Mutations in this gene have been associated with Gaucher disease, Tay–Sachs disease,Metachromatic leukodystrophy and Combined Saposin Deficiency.